 Tropical rainforests play a vitally important role within the planetary systems that sustain life on Earth, yet they are under serious threat of deforestation and degradation due to a complex list of factors.

-It is Permian Global’s mission to protect as of these biodiverse, carbon-rich landscapes as possible.
+It is Permian Global’s mission to protect as many of these biodiverse, carbon-rich landscapes as possible.